Original

 Day 12 - Arrive Mandalay fly to Yangon

-A morning flight to Yangon (not included approx U$90-110).
-We have time today to stroll around the ‘downtown’ district near Sule Pagoda or perhaps even a visit to the astonishing Shwedagon Pagoda.
-The spiritual heart of Burmese Buddhism.
+We have a rough plan to arrive into the cultural capital early in the morning then we will take a short flight to Yangon.
+We may have time today to stroll around the ‘downtown’ district near Sule Pagoda or perhaps even a visit to the astonishing Shwedagon Pagoda, the spiritual heart of Burmese Buddhism.
+The Bogyoke market is a perfect spot for last minute shopping and afternoon tea.
 We enjoy a farewell dinner and toast our amazing journey on the backroads of Burma

 Day 13 - Yangon